alibaba/bifrostui/packages/bui-core/src/Divider/index.en-US.md

 ### Customized segmentation line

-For other special styles, they can be achieved through`style`customization, such as customizing the thickness of dividing lines.
+For other special styles, you can customize them yourself through 'style', such as customizing the thickness of the dividing line.

 ```tsx
 import { Divider, Stack } from '@bifrostui/react';